Timm Betz is the Principal Investigator of PINPOINT.

 He is associate professor at Washington University in St. Louis and directs PINPOINT at LMU Munich.
 Previously, he held positions at Texas A&M University and TU Munich.
 His work has appeared in journals including the American Political Science Review, International Organization, and the Journal of Politics.

-As Principal Investigator, Timm Betz leads all aspects of the PINPOINT project — from theoretical development and empirical design to team coordination and dissemination.
-He is responsible for the overall intellectual direction of the project and its engagement with the wider scholarly community.
+As Principal Investigator, Timm Betz leads all aspects of PINPOINT — from theoretical development and empirical design to team coordination and dissemination.